How Much Can You Borrow From Your Home Equity?

 If you’re aware of the risk, you’ve read all the fine print, and you forecast no job or income loss, tapping home equity can be extremely useful.

 HELOCs usually have lower interest rates than home equity loans, but some people prefer the fixed rate and payments of the latter.
-HELOC rates tend to be a tad higher than mortgage rates, but you probably only have to pay interest on what you borrow during the draw period.
+HELOC rates tend to be a tad higher than mortgage rates, but you only have to pay interest on what you borrow during the draw period.

 Most cash-out refinances result in a new 30-year fixed-rate mortgage.